- Last updated:

 Nambour Special Entertainment Precinct (SEP) is only the second precinct of its kind in Queensland.
 Council endorsed the precinct for inclusion in the Sunshine Coast Planning Scheme 2014 in early 2020.

-The Nambour SEP ensures the long-term future of the music-based entertainment industry on the Sunshine Coast.
+The Nambour SEP seeks to help facilitate the music-based entertainment industry on the Sunshine Coast.
 It allows venues greater certainty about where they can operate and the relevant noise levels.
 It also protects residential development from unreasonable levels of amplified music noise.
 See the below map of the precinct area.

-Do I need planning approval for my venue?
+Do I need planning and building approvals for my venue?

 By seeking advice in the early stages of a proposal, you can ensure you address all identified development issues.
 This can improve the quality of your application.
 It can also streamline assessment time frames and reduce costs.